Residential - Multi-Unit

 629-639 Pacific Highway, Chatswood, Sydney

-DEM prepared architectural concepts and an urban design report to support a Planning Proposal submission to Willoughby City Council for a proposed mixed use development at 629 - 639 Pacific Highway, Chatswood.
+Architectural concepts and an urban design report were prepared by DEM to support a Planning Proposal submission to Willoughby City Council for a proposed mixed use development at 629 - 639 Pacific Highway, Chatswood.
 The site, being located in close proximity to Chatswood railway station and the central retail/civic precinct of Chatswood, presented the opportunity to positively contribute to the future growth of Chatswood in line with Council’s CBD Planning and Urban Design Strategy 2018.

 The study identified key urban design parameters that informed the proposed built form envelope as well as the neighbourhood context and desired future character of this part of Chatswood.